nim-lang/Nim/doc/manual_experimental.rst

 Enabled via `{.experimental: "overloadableEnums".}`.

-Enum value names are overloadable much like routines.
-When an overloaded enum member is used, it produces a closed sym choice construct, here written as `(E|E)`.
-During overload resolution the right `E` is picked, if possible.
-For (array/object...) constructors the right `E` is picked, comparable to how `[byte(1), 2, 3]` works, one needs to use `[T.E, E2, E3]`.
-Ambiguous enum values produce a static error.
+Enum value names are overloadable, much like routines.
+If both of the enums `T` and `U` have a member named `foo`, then the identifier `foo` corresponds to a choice between `T.foo` and `U.foo`.
+During overload resolution, the correct type of `foo` is decided from the context.
+If the type of `foo` is ambiguous, a static error will be produced.

 .. code-block:: nim
     :test: "nim c $1"